francesliang/francesliang.github.io/_posts/2015-09-07-the-development-of-this-blog-(I).md

 	~$ git clone https://github.com/username/username.github.io
 	```

-3. Create an index.html and add other files related to your project in the project folder.
+3. Create an *index.html* (the default web page) and add other files related to your project in the project folder.

 4. Add, commit, and push your changes in the project folder to GitHub using the following commands: